 The logistics behind Nasif’s > 6TB cloud based archive raise questions about his ability to float such an enterprise as a non-revenue service.
 IBM CDN cloud storage goes for $0.02-$0.085 per GB.
 Doing a quick math, shows that at these rates, Nasif could be spending an upwards of $100-$700 USD a month on storage alone and that doesn’t include the bandwidth cost for streaming all of the conspiratorial video files.

 In terms of Nasif being a subject matter expert and uber-communicator, his writing style exhibits habitual poor grammar, punctuation errors, spelling, and capitalization issues—the hallmarks of an author not accustomed to technical writing.
-His claim of being an “IT Internet Network Security Specialist Certified White Hat NSS” is also dubious as he has a zero industry security footprint, he has limited technical vocabulary, and he exhibits a poor grasp of computer security concepts.
-His professional network and background also fail to show any traces of InfoSec or IT experience to back up many of the cybersecurity interpretive claims and statements.
+His claim of being an “IT Internet Network Security Specialist Certified White Hat NSS” is also dubious as his professional career mostly revolved around house painting.
+He has a zero industry security footprint, he has very limited technical vocabulary, and he exhibits a poor grasp of even basic computer security concepts.
+His professional network and background also fail to show any traces of InfoSec or IT experience to back up many of the cybersecurity interpretive claims and ‘big’ statements.